ricedrink/Zonloopt-App/README.md

 # Zon Loopt
-📱 iOS app built for better, safer running routes
+📱 🏃‍♀️Zon Loopt is a mobile app designed to generate safe running routes based on location input and desired distance.